proquickly/boutique/examples/oo_vs_fp/README.md

 # Object orientation, functional programming

-For now, a simple example that compare the OO and FP approaches.
+For now, a simple example that compares the OO and FP approaches.